NUarts Gallery & Studios

 To see the latest info about Marney Schorr, LIKE her Facebook page at https://www.facebook.com/marneysarthouse/

-Marney is committed to making the arts accessible through community and volunteer projects.
-She facilitates regular local arts events for adults, children, teens and families including:
+Marney is committed to making art therapy accessible through community and volunteer projects.
+She facilitates regular local art therapy groups and events for adults, children, teens and families including:

 - The family art therapy project at the Christian Center

-- Women & The Creative Self at OLLI
+- Women & The Creative Self, Visual Journaling, Summer Art Retreats

-She has worked in connection with OLLI, The Christian Center, Berkshire Pathways, Project Reconnect, The Brien Center, Community Enterprises, Claire Teague Senior Center, Clinical & Support Options, Treehouse, Berkshire Arts Festival, Stephentown Library, Behold!
+She has worked in connection with NAMI, Berkshire Children & Families, Family Resource Center, OLLI, The Christian Center, Berkshire Pathways, BCAC, Project Reconnect, The Brien Center, Community Enterprises, Claire Teague Senior Center, Clinical & Support Options, Treehouse, Berkshire Arts Festival, Stephentown Library, Behold!
 New Lebanon, Trading Post Farms, Breast Cancer Inc., LI Head Injury Association, and the Brooklyn Bureau of Community Services.